Skip to main content

 Slack and Discord bots

 Wire your team chatbot to UniversalBench.
-Now /deploy runs safe_deploy. /incident opens a parallel investigation across logs, deploys, and on call. /secrets list checks the vault.
+Now /runpy runs Python, /search does live web search with sources, /secrets list checks the vault.

 Long running agents

 Background workers, polling systems, supervisor agents.
 Anything that runs without a human in the loop.
-UB’s session_id keeps state across days of execution.
+UB’s session_id keeps state across long pipelines.

 Cron jobs and webhooks

-A webhook receives an event, has Python decide what to do via UB’s workbench_execute, optionally reads and writes via db_select and _db_upsert, all without a single line of integration glue.
+A webhook receives an event, Python decides what to do via UB’s execute, optionally calls invoke_llm for natural language analysis, all without integration glue.

 Personal automation

 You do not need a frontend to use AI.
-A Python script with the MCP SDK plus a single prompt template gives you a personal “ask anything” agent that knows your databases, your repos, and your secrets.
+A Python script with the MCP SDK plus a single prompt template gives you a personal “ask anything” agent that can run code, search the web, and remember secrets between calls.

 Customer facing AI features

 Your SaaS has an AI assistant for end users.
-UniversalBench lets it actually do things in your customer’s account: query their data, run their integrations, deploy their config changes.
+UniversalBench lets it actually do things in your customer’s account: run computations, fetch live data, call out to LLMs.
 With per customer secrets, it stays multi tenant safe.

 Architectural patterns